iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Quickstart.md

   mentioned before or more simple shapes like the database shape, for example.
 * The **custom mapping file** is the file where the user can introduce the mappings for their own specific components.
-As mentioned above, the user has absolute freedom to draw and name shapes that may be relevant for the threat model. <u>Only mapped shapes will be parsed into the OTM</u> so here is the place where you need to place the mappings for everything you want to be processed.
+As mentioned above, the user has absolute freedom to draw and name shapes that may be relevant for the threat model. <u>Only mapped shapes will be parsed into the OTM</u> so this is the place where you need to place the mappings for everything you want to be processed.

 Further details about the mapping behavior may be found in the [Visio-Mapping page](Visio-Mapping.md).
-Regarding, the usage of StartLeft to converting Visio files, you can check the manuals for the [CLI](../../usage/Command-Line-Interface.md) and the [REST API](../../usage/REST-API.md).
+Regarding the usage of StartLeft to converting Visio files, you can check the manuals for the [CLI](../../usage/Command-Line-Interface.md) and the [REST API](../../usage/REST-API.md).